jmgray/hexcast/README.md

 # Hexcast
-This small project was created as an answer to the following interview question:
+In my travels through the sea of technology that encompasses us all I recently happened upon an interesting programmig challenge.
+This small project was created as an attempt to solve it.
+Said challenge:

 ```
-We’d like you to write us a program that:
-Generates 8-digit hexadecimal codes to be used for 2FA.
+Write a program that generates 8-digit hexadecimal codes

 The rules are as follows:
 1. Every time you run the program, it should emit one 8-digit hexadecimal code;